dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.46 - [Turret defense](/2020/01/10/canvas-example-turret-defense)

-Turret defense games are sometimes nice so I have a Canvas Example on that in general.
+Turret defense type games are sometimes a little fun for a while so I have a Canvas Example on that in general.
+There are games that are tower define type games, but then there are games where there is just a single turret at the center of the canvas and there are enemies moving in to the center to attack.
 I did not put much time into this one thus far though.
 The basic general idea is there though for what that is worth, I just did not get around to building much on top of that.

 ## 4 - Conclusion